 To keep your employees busy until you replace the lost income, think about providing additional cleaning services for the customers you still have.
 It can be minor things like washing all your customer’s trash cans.
 Or, offer large tasks like carpet cleaning.

 The deep cleaning challenge is not a contest.
-If you follow the 3 simple steps, you can make more money and encourage customer satisfaction.
+If you follow the 3 simple steps, you can make more money and encourage customer satisfaction by providing a comprehensive cleaning experience.

 Second thing to do after being fired as a professional cleaner is to address the reason your agreement was terminated.